jtirana98/SFL-workflow-optimization/README.md

 5. run `pip install -r requirements.txt`

 ### Main code
-The following scripts implement the main algorithms of the paper (i.e, Algorithm 1 and 2), and are used to run the the testing scripts:
+The following scripts, which can be found inside the folder util_files, implement the main algorithms of the paper (i.e, Algorithm 1 and 2), and are used to run the the testing scripts:

 - utils.py: reads the input file with the profiled data and creates the input tensors.
 - ILP_solver.py: solves the problem using only the solver.